-- (2) It is a defence to a prosecution for an offence against subsection (1) if- - (a) the defendant has a reasonable excuse for failing to produce the certificate of currency when required to; and - (b) either-
+- (2) It is a defence to a prosecution for an offence against subsection (1) if- - (a) the defendant has a reasonable excuse for failing to produce the certificate of currency when required to; and - (b) either- - (i) not later than 7 business days after the day (the request day) the defendant is required to produce the certificate, the defendant produces the certificate for inspection at a place prescribed by regulation for this subsection or at a place directed in writing by the authorised person; or authorised person, in relation to a certificate of currency for a compulsory insurance policy, means-

-- (i) not later than 7 business days after the day (the request day) the defendant is required to produce the certificate, the defendant produces the certificate for inspection at a place prescribed by regulation for this subsection or at a place directed in writing by the authorised person; or - (ii) the defendant establishes that the defendant took reasonable steps to produce the certificate to the authorised person not later than 7 business days after the request day. - (3) An offence against this section is a strict liability offence. - (4) In this section:
+- (ii) the defendant establishes that the defendant took reasonable steps to produce the certificate to the authorised person not later than 7 business days after the request day. - (3) An offence against this section is a strict liability offence. - (4) In this section: